DrakeLambert/ProbabilisticDithering/README.md

 1. Clone this repository
 1. Open the `index.html` in your favorite browser
-2. Upload a file to the dialog box
+2. Upload a png or jpeg to the dialog box